 Green lung of Italy full of hamlets, tradition and folklore

-Abruzzo is region located in the middle of Italy and characterized by mountains (like the Gran Sasso), hills, valleys and shores on the Adriatic sea.
-There are many natural reserves like the National Park of Abruzzo, the Park of the Majella and the Park of Gran Sasso where the golden eagle, wolves and bears live.
+Abruzzo is a region located in middle Italy and characterized by mountains (like the Gran Sasso), hills, valleys and shores on the Adriatic sea.
+There are many natural reserves like the National Park of Abruzzo, the Majella Park and the Gran Sasso Park where the golden eagle, wolves and bears live.
 Its valleys are full of ancient hamlets and towns where traditional festivals and events are organized; here it is possible to visit monasteries and extremely interesting castles.
 L'Aquila, the regional county seat, has a rich artistic patrimony: the Basilica di San Bernardino, the Castle of Celano, the Basilica di Santa Maria di Collemaggio and the fountain of the 99 faucets, embellished with 99 stone masks.
 Its coastline is characterized by long sandy shores like those of Pescara, Tortoreto, Giulianova, Silvi Marina, Roseto, Ortona, Vasto and San Salvo.